 Regardless of why the humidity arises, it is important that the issue is tackled.
 A fogged windscreen in the mornings costs you both time and effort.
 It also has the potential to cause dangerous driving if you are in a big rush and don’t have the time to fully clear the windscreen before driving.
 The Apalus 1kg silica gel dehumidifier is the most value for money way to fix the issue in our opinion.
 It really is a set and forget product, rarely requiring any interventions on your own part outside of occasional drying out.

 Car condensation can cause major problems for vehicles in storage.
 For example, if you spent a lot of money on a car or motor home in storage, you would not want your investment to be damaged by damp.
 For this reason, we recommend a moisture absorbing dehumidifier is placed in any vehicle in storage just as a precautionary measure.
 Keeping the garage itself at a good humidity level is important but interior humidity is an often-overlooked factor in classic car storage and maintenance.
-We hope the above product breakdowns assist you in choosing the best dehumidifier for your own car in 2021.
+We hope the above product breakdowns assist you in choosing the best dehumidifier for your own car.

 Other ways of reducing condensation in your car